During the Trek

 - Rope handrails will be rigged on all log bridge crossings and should be used.

-- Porters will place a safety line downstream across the water to provide a rescue rope for the unlikely scenario where someone falls in.
+- Guides will place a safety line downstream across the water to provide a rescue rope for the unlikely scenario where someone falls in.

-- Backpacks and day packs should be removed before crossing and given to the porters to carry over.
+- Backpacks and day packs should be removed before crossing and given to the guides to carry over.

 - A limit of one trekker per span of bridge at any one time.
 This reduces the chance of bumping someone off.
-There may be several porters assisting you though.
+There may be several guides assisting you though.